-With the partial discharge tester from SPS electronic you can uncover quality defects in windings that are not recognisable with a conventional surge tester alone.
+With the partial discharge tester from SPS electronic you can uncover quality defects in windings that are not recognizable with a conventional surge tester alone.
 The partial discharge tester PD 4000B is always the first choice to ensure the quality of your winding goods.

 Although there is no complete breakthrough of the insulation, parts of the insulation already show partial breakthrough.
 This partial discharge needs to be measured.
 Partial discharge is measured using a partial discharge antenna or one in the line coupler integrated into the test line.
 The high frequency measurement and filter technology makes the system extremely resistant to disruptions.
 The partial discharge test is therefore perfectly suited to application in manufacturing.
 The partial discharge testing of a stator winding is carried out using an active microwave antenna.
 For the partial discharge testing of a fully enclosed motor, a special line coupler is used.
 Both measurement variants can be used individually or in combination.